Rallou Karatza: Legacy

 Rallou is used as a plot device in Craii de Curtea-Veche, Mateiu Caragiale's groundbreaking novel of 1929: Pașadia, the Phanariote protagonist, boasts his descent from a fictional lover of the princess, whose sexual favors she rewarded with a boyar's rank.
 The story is a mix of elements from the factual biography of Caroline of Brunswick and those of Caragiale's own Phanariote ancestors.
 A romanticized biography of Rallou, criticized for its unevenness, was penned and published in 1939 by Petru Manoliu.
 A Iancu Jianu ballet, created by Oleg Danovski in 1964, had Cora Benador as the princess.
-John Caradja's reign is also depicted the Dinu Cocea's adventure-comedy films, Haiducii lui Șaptecai and Zestrea domniței Ralu (both released in 1971), which has Aimée Iacobescu as the female lead—a fictionalized Rallou.
+John Caradja's reign is also depicted the Dinu Cocea's adventure-comedy films, Haiducii lui Șaptecai and Zestrea domniței Ralu (both released in 1971), which have Aimée Iacobescu as the female lead—a fictionalized Rallou.
 These were followed in 1973 by Iancu Jianu, a children's play co-written by Alexandru Mitru and Aurel Tita, which had ample depictions of Caradja and his court; Daniela Anencov was selected to play Rallou.